CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 ```

 Allows for a differentiation between expressions to be evaluated and data
 representation that can be manipulated and explored.
-The `eq?`{.verbatim}
+The `eq?`
 function allows for testing for the equality of symbols.

 ``` scheme